EUROYoung/euroyoung.github.io/_posts/2024-11-26-subscribe-to-group.md

 Fill the form and keep yourself posted about our activities and career opportunities, click [here](https://docs.google.com/forms/d/e/1FAIpQLSdfX8dBw0CrVnZg8kyRvNMzjN0hYId4LpmzkQluK_OkCWvm4g/viewform).

-To stop being a member, cancel your group subscription.
+To stop being a member, please send us an email at euroyoung@euro-online.org .